bahmutov/crasher/README.md

 You can spin a small demo server and cause the crashes

     npm run demo
-    // starts the service
+    # starts the service
-    // from another terminal
+    # from another terminal
     curl localhost:3000/crash

+There is also an Express server demo that catches all types of crashes, showing how to handle them

+    npm run demo-with-handling
+    # starts the service
+    # from another terminal
+    curl localhost:3000/crash
+    # the server shows 3 messages
+    This is a test error from middleware (crasher) global exception: This is a test async error (crasher) unhandled promise rejection: This is a rejected promise test (crasher)

 ## Why